rellaner/awesome-position-based-quantum-cryptography/README.md

 - [Position-based quantum cryptography and catalytic computation (2016)](https://eprints.illc.uva.nl/id/eprint/2138/) - Chapter 5 independently generalises BB84 QPV to more input bases.
 Chapter 4 provides an efficient attack on the protocol based on interleaved unitaries.
 - [Breaking simple quantum position verification protocols with little entanglement (2020)](https://arxiv.org/abs/2007.15808) - Considers the case when the input bases are related by different angles and shows dimension-dependent attacks depending on the angle.
 Notably, they show the angle $\pi/6$ (outside the Clifford hierarchy) can be attacked with a 6-dimensional resource state.
-- [Single-qubit loss-tolerant quantum position verification protocol secure against en- tangled attackers (2023)](https://doi.org/10.1103/PhysRevLett.131.140802) - Tightly characterises the secure region of the protocol depending on the loss and error rates.
+- [Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers (2023)](https://doi.org/10.1103/PhysRevLett.131.140802) - Tightly characterises the secure region of the protocol depending on the loss and error rates.
 - [Security of a continuous-variable based quantum position verification protocol (2023)](https://arxiv.org/abs/2308.04166) - Generalises the protocol to continuous variable inputs and shows security against unentangled attacks depending on loss and noise rates.
 - [Perfect cheating is impossible for single-qubit position verification (2024)](https://arxiv.org/abs/2406.20022) - Considers a generalisation where the input qubits are eigenstates of a $\mathbb{C}^2$ projector chosen uniformly at random.
 Shows that no finite-dimensional resource state can perfectly attack this protocol.